-1.06 Download and installation troubleshooting
+1.06 Troubleshooting

 TactileView software has been around for over a decade and is completely safe in use, but due to the limited number of users, some virus scanners, web browsers or Windows may automatically block TactileView.
 Here are a few ways to solve the most common problems when downloading and installing the software.